 #2 – Prenuptial Agreement

-Many people think a prenuptial agreement is something that only millionaires and billionaires use when they get married.
+Many people think a prenuptial agreement is something that only millionaires use when they get married.
 The truth is that anyone who cares about protecting their assets and business interests should use a prenuptial agreement prior to getting married, no matter how much those assets are worth.
 Even if your net worth is just a couple hundred thousand dollars, that money is still worth protecting with a prenuptial agreement.
 Sure, it may look as if you don’t trust your spouse when you ask them to sign it, but if they are trustworthy than they shouldn’t have a problem in the first place.
 That way, you can rest assured that your business interests will be totally protected in case the marriage doesn’t work out with your partner.

 #3 – Terminate Your Spouse’s Employment with the Company